-It's hard to believe that it's been more than seven years since America watched with bated breath as the jury made a decision about Casey Anthony's highly-publicized murder trial.
-For those unfamiliar with the case, she was accused of killing her then two-year-old daughter Caylee, who was reported missing in July 2008 by her maternal grandmother, Cindy Anthony.
-After Cindy had gone more than 31 days without seeing the toddler, she alleged that Casey's car smelled like a dead body.
+It’s hard to believe that it’s been more than 10 years since America watched with bated breath as the jury made a decision about Casey Anthony‘s highly publicized murder trial.
+For those unfamiliar with the case, the now 35-year-old was accused of killing her then 2-year-old daughter, Caylee Anthony, who was reported missing in July 2008 by her maternal grandmother, Cindy Anthony.
+After Cindy had gone more than 31 days without seeing the toddler, she alleged that Casey’s car smelled like a dead body.

-Of course, since the trial in 2011, many people still have a lot of questions about Casey's trial and Caylee's death — including not only why Casey Anthony got off, but how?
-With The Case of Caylee Anthony airing on Oxygen on May 19, check out some of the most common questions people have about the case below to get ahead of the special.
+Of course, since the trial in 2011, many still have a lot of questions — including not only why Casey Anthony was acquitted, but how?
+Keep scrolling for the answers to some of the most common questions people have about the case.

-There has never been an official answer to who fathered the late child; there have been many suspects when it comes to Caylee's paternity, including Casey's ex Jesse Grund.
-During the trial, Casey's lawyer implied that Casey's brother may have impregnated her.
-Cindy — Casey's mother — has stated that the man who fathered Caylee died before the family made headlines, but to this day, her paternity remains a mystery.
+There has never been an official answer to who fathered the late child, though there have been many suspects when it comes to Caylee’s paternity, including Casey’s ex Jesse Grund.
+During the trial, Casey’s lawyer implied that Casey’s brother may have impregnated her.
+Cindy — Casey’s mother — has stated that the man who fathered Caylee died before the family made headlines, but to this day, her paternity remains a mystery.